 The bear stopped, its fluffy brow furling.
 Then, the stuffed animal swung the decapitated head by the hair and hurled it at the man on the motorcycle.
 It rolled through the air and knocked the man on the motorcycle right across the cheek like a ballsy batter getting struck with a fastball for crowding the plate.
-He let go of the throttle and the bike swiveled and tipped, launching the man skidding across the pavement, rolling like a rag doll.
+He let go of the throttle and the bike swiveled and tipped, launching the man over the handlebars.
+He came to the ground, skidding across the pavement, rolling like a rag doll.
 The bike slid in the opposite direction with a deafening screech and stopped just beside the salt truck.

-Josh opened the driver’s side door and hopped out of the vehicle, paying no mind to the doorstep.
+Josh opened the driver side door and hopped out of the vehicle, paying no mind to the door step.
 He came to the ground with a slap, knees bending slightly, then he straightened and charged at the bear.
 With no concern for his own safety, Joshua grabbed the bear by his soft, cuddly head and whipped it a few feet away.

 The bear hit the ground and rolled with a growl.